distribution/distribution/doc/spec/api.md

 layers are fully pushed into the registry, the client should upload the signed manifest.

-The details of each step of the process are covered in the following sections.

 #### Pushing a Layer

 All layer uploads use two steps to manage the upload process.
-The first step starts the upload in the registry service, returning a url to carry out the second step.
-The second step uses the upload url to transfer the actual data.
-Uploads are started with a POST request which returns a url that can be used to push data and check upload status.
+Uploads are begun with a POST request returning a URL that is then used to push the layer data and check upload status.

 The `Location` header will be used to communicate the upload location after each request.
-While it won't change in the this specification, clients should use the most recent value returned by the API.
+While the upload location won't change in the this specification, clients should use the most recent value returned by the API.

 ##### Starting An Upload